You’ll lose if Buhari wins, PDP tells S-East govs - Vanguard News Nigeria

 Obaze announced that the South-East zonal rally of the Peoples Democratic Party would take place in Owerri, Imo State on January 22nd, during which he said the PDP governors in the area and the hierarchy of the party would come out en masse and make a statement about the presidential project.

-He pledged that PDP would concentrate on issue based campaigns, rather than hate speeches, fake news, thuggery and name calling as being done by its opponents.
+He pledged that PDP would concentrate on issue based campaigns, rather than hate speech, fake news, thuggery and name calling as being done by its opponents.

 Obaze however expressed fear that about 18 million voters might be disenfranchised during in next month’s elections because of PVC issues.

-He said in Anambra over 400,000 PVCs had not been collected according to the Independent National Electoral Commission, stressing that was average of the situation in the 36 states of the Federation and Abuja.
+He said that in Anambra, over 400,000 PVCs had not been collected according to the Independent National Electoral Commission, stressing that was average of the situation in the 36 states of the Federation and Abuja.